Biden’s quest for a new normal: Can he restore calm and still make progress?

 It’s already clear that any definition of a new normal must accommodate the country’s abiding divisions over everything from the meaning of free speech to the balance between individual and group rights and the role that racial and gender identities play in work, school and personal relationships.

 Biden came into office as an ultimate establishment figure — 36 years in the Senate, eight years as vice president, exactly what Americans had voted against by electing Barack Obama and Trump.
-Yet paradoxically Biden proposes more thorough and basic reforms to the role of government than any president since Lyndon B. Johnson.
+Yet paradoxically, Biden proposes more thorough and basic reforms to the role of government than any president since Lyndon B. Johnson.

 Can he foster a sense of normalcy in the nation at the same time as he persuades the country to envision a bigger, bolder brand of government?